No different from in many developing countries and conservative societies around the world, social ills abound in Nepal.

 Some of the worst ones affect girls and women considerably more than boys and men, oppressing and persecuting them!
 Conveniently, pretty much every social ill that brings suffering to our females, there is a stigma against AND their open discussion is taboo.
 Some examples are the caste system, domestic violence, human trafficking, and sexual harassment — and abuse — at home, in schools, in offices, in public places, and in public transportation etc.

-The first personal account I read, by a fellow Nepali, of sexual abuse was the vivid and poetic blog post Kathmandu Girls.
+The first personal account I read, by a fellow Nepali women, of sexual abuse was the vivid and poetic blog post Kathmandu Girls.

 Reproduced below is only the second one.
 A Facebook Note published about a month ago, it’s by a courageous Nepali lady Aastha Kumari Karki.

 Firstly, the story is of being a rape victim for six years as a child, one of the worst — if not THE worst — ways a young girl-child can suffer from.
 Secondly, it’s a story of triumph over personal demons.
 Thirdly, having suffered gravely, it’s a story with a very powerful and touching message.

 I have said this before, but I’ll say it again: if you have suffered gravely, you view — and live — life a certain way.
 I can see that in her note!